cronomantic/ZXDAAD128/README.md

 ## **Shortcomings**

 - The interpreter is very big!
-- The images are always full screen.
+- The images are always displayed from the upper left corner of the screen.
 They do not ajust themselves to the dimensions and position of the active window, which is the standard behaviour.
 - CondActs `GFX` not implemented.
 - Maluva's condActs `XPART`, `XBEEP`. `XSPLITSCR`, `XNEXTCLS`, `XNEXTRST` & `XSPEED` not supported.